NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Between.md

   - name: ""

   - name: "Two-Dimensional Anatomy"
     desc: " (aura,mental,occult) 30 feet.
 The between's nature breaks the laws of physics, befuddling those who glimpse it and twisting reality.
-The area within the aura is difficult terrain and creatures within that can see the between must succeed on a DC 32 Will check save or become Stupefied 2 for 1 round (Stupefied 4 on a critical failure)."
+The area within the aura is difficult terrain and creatures within that can see the between must succeed on a DC 32 Will check save or become [[undefined]] for 1 round ([[undefined]] on a critical failure)."

 abilities_mid:
   - name: ""